 What will the new student face-to-face orientation cover?

 GNTC's New Student Orientation is intended to provide you with the information needed to successfully complete your course work and is required before you can meet with an advisor to get your course schedule.
-Topics covered during orientation: student email, MyGNTC, financial aid, DegreeWorks, Disability Services, Emergency Alert, and other support services.
+Topics covered during orientation: student email, MyGNTC, financial aid, DegreeWorks, Accessibility Services, Emergency Alert, and other support services.